ExistensialReset/flowmosr/README.md

 ---

+# EXISTENTIAL RESET

+The world is fragile.
+Life is finite.
+Darkness walks among us.

+We see it.
+We name it.
+We do not look away.

+Pain exists.
+Harm exists.
+Chaos exists.

+Flow exists too.
+Not as a promise.
+Not as a shield.
+But as a structure.
+A framework.
+A way to hold each other.

+Baseline is sacred.
+Care is bounded, not absent.
+Justice is responsive, not vengeful.
+Hope is deliberate, not naive.

+This is our reset:
+To acknowledge the dark,
+to protect the living,
+to act even when it is hard.

+We hold life.
+We hold each other.
+We hold the world.

+---

 ## 🧡 Core Philosophy — L × S × I

 ### **Life = L (Lugn) × S (Spontanitet) × I (Inkännande)**